hapax/hapax.github.io/assets/visual-qft.md

 exponentially faster!
 Although this is a nice heuristic for thinking about the
-$\text{QFT}_d$ and its gate complexity, it is not an algorithm, since we haven't actually explained how to implement anything!
+$\text{QFT}_d$ and its gate complexity, it is not an algorithm, since we haven't actually explained how to implement anything.
-For the conventional circuit description, see below.
+For the conventional circuit description, see our final easter egg.

 ---